About

 3-Ingredient Dark Chocolate Covered Date Nut Bars for a healthy treat!
 Just dates, nuts, melted dark chocolate and 10 minutes in the freezer.
 Vegan and paleo-friendly recipe.

-This might be one of THE healthiest desserts on FMK.
+This might be one of THE healthiest desserts Fit Mitten Kitchen.

 This has been a long time reader favorite and for good reason: